 A person trained to draw blood is called a phlebotomist.
 Depending on the state, one can obtain a phlebotomy certificate in as little as 6 months to a year.
-Such a straightforward procedure may not take years to learn, but it’s important for a phlebotomist to be well-trained and follow the standard of care in order to avoid mistakes.
+It’s a straightforward procedure, and doesn’t take years to learn.
+But it’s still important for a phlebotomist to be well-trained and follow the standard of care in order to avoid mistakes.

 Here are some general “standard of care” guidelines that phlebotomists use: